 - Have healthy alternatives at work and home.
 Preparation is key!
 You will not be as tempted to eat from the tray of cookies your colleague brought in to work if you have something of your own to snack on.

 - Taste your food.
 Really taste it!
 Do you like it?
 Don’t be afraid to not eat it all.
-If your food actually doesn’t taste as good as you imagined it would, toss it!
+If your food actually doesn’t taste as good as you imagined it would, you have my permission to toss it!

 - Break the addiction.
 If your craving is happening daily, it is behaving more like an addiction.
 Avoid that food for 2-3 weeks to break the cycle.
 Then see if you can add it back in moderation.

-- Change your attitude.
+- Catch, Correct & Continue.
 Drop what I refer to as the “New Year’s Resolution mentality.”
 Healthy eating is not all or nothing!
-If you make an unwise choice, don’t throw in the towel for good.
+If you make an unwise choice, don’t throw in the towel for good!
 Consider it a lesson learned and continue to move forward.